 4. Reading Contests (against themselves)

 My students loved this activity because they were in a race against themselves.
-I gave students a text (usually a differentiated reading passage) and used a 2-minute timer.
+I gave students a text (usually a differentiated reading passage, reading warm-up, or sight word fluency passage) and used a 2-minute timer.
 Students read independently and when the time was up, they circled the last word they read in one color.
 Then, I’d reset the time and they reread the text, circling the last word in a different color.
 After a few readings, students were able to notice improvements in their fluency speed.

 You can also have partners work together on this.
 At a fluency center, place different texts as well as sand timers.
 One student reads while the other is in charge of the timer and helps to monitor accuracy.